ga-web-dev-resources/problem-solving-user-stories-lesson/readme.md

 ## User Stories (10 minutes/ 0:50)

-In "Agile" methodology, user stories describe every sequence of events a user may encounter when working with your app.
+User stories describe every sequence of events a user may encounter when working with your app.

 You brainstorm a bunch of user stories, and then select the ones that are most essential.
 When a user can complete all of these stories using your app, your app is considered complete.